ARTIST STATEMENT

 Bio

-Star Stone is a poet, actress, teaching artist, yoga teacher, and playwright.
-Star has been teaching yoga for 10 years, practicing for over 17, and studied under teachers including Sharon Gannon and David Life of Jivamukti Yoga and Ram Dass.
+Star Stone is a V-day Foundation grant award recipient, poet, actress, writer, and comedienne.
 Star is a graduate of NYU's Tisch School of the Arts with a BFA in Theatre and a graduate of UCB LA's Improv school.
 In 2018, Star wrote, produced, and starred in #MeToo, a one-woman show. #MeToo, a one-woman show received its premiere at SOLOFEST and went onto the Hollywood Fringe Festival, Second City Hollywood, United Solo, Theatre@41, and The Edinburgh Fringe Festival in 2023(recipient of the Spark Award).
 Star has partnered with the NYC Mayor's Office to ENDGBV and was the host of VOICES: Survivor’s Speak- an evening of healing and transforming through the arts in collaboration with ArtTransforms.
 In 2023, Star presented at The Beyond the Violence: Stop Domestic Violence Conference and is a member of RAINN's Speaker's Bureau.
-In 2024, #MeToo was awarded a grant by V-day ( V, formerly known as Eve Ensler's foundation).
 Star is a former member of the Oakland Slam Poetry Team and has performed at The NYC Poetry Festival at Governor's Island, The New York Theater Workshop, La Mama Galleria, Queensfest at the Bootleg Theater, among many others.
 Her work has been published in SageWoman Magazine and is featured in Love Letters to the 305 by IndieEarth Publishing.
 Star is a graduate of Community Word Project's TAP program, a NYC based social justice oriented program for Teaching Artists.
 Star has worked with The Girl Gaze Program, supporting teenage girls to develop stories for film, as well as taught a variety of programs within the NYC public school system.

 nohoartsdistrict.com